 Conclusion: The best audio transcription tools

-While there are plenty of audio transcription tools out there, these three nearly-free options are, by far, the best ones I’ve tried for the price.
+While there are plenty of audio transcription tools out there, these nearly-free options are, by far, the best ones I’ve tried for the price.
 They are easy to use and deliver a professional transcript in the end.
-Whenever I need audio-to-text transcribed, I don’t hesitate to use these three tools.
+Whenever I need audio-to-text transcribed, I don’t hesitate to use these tools.